 - No evidence behind the newer tech: Nano claims that their app, which works with some of their more recent devices, can perform hearing tests.
 There’s no evidence that these tests can replace audiograms and other doctor-performed hearing tests.

 - A significant number of customer complaints: Most of these complaints are about product quality, customer service, and success with returns.

 Nano Hearing Aids is registered with the Food and Drug Administration (FDA), which means their products must adhere to strict guidelines.
 Their products are available online direct-to-consumer.

 Nano offers a variety of different models.
 They sell both behind-the-ear and in-the-ear devices.
 Current options include the following:

-These are the priciest option that Nano sells.
-They fit behind the ear but have earbuds that go inside the ear.
+This is the priciest option that Nano sells.
+The devices fit behind the ear but have earbuds that go inside the ear.
 They’re very small, making them almost invisible, and come in two colors: silver and beige.